Helping people discover and live toward God’s design for sexuality and relationships, and equipping them to spark change by serving others.

 The Brushfires Foundation is a Christ-centered ministry motivated by love to serve all in need regardless of race, sex, creed, socioeconomic status or religious affiliation.
 Our heart is for all people, just as was our Lord’s.
 We find in our company faithful believers of many denominations and consider our ecumenical spirit to be a strength and a taste of the unity for which Jesus prayed in John 17.

 Board of Directors

-Daniel Weiss founded The Brushfires Foundation after more than a decade of addressing pornography, addiction, public policy and sexual wholeness with Focus on the Family, Prison Fellowship Ministries and Reclaim Our Culture Kentuckiana.
+Daniel Weiss, founder and president, founded The Brushfires Foundation after more than a decade of addressing pornography, addiction, public policy and sexual wholeness with Focus on the Family, Prison Fellowship Ministries and Reclaim Our Culture Kentuckiana.
 Realizing that sexual breakdown at the personal and societal level is tied to spiritual emptiness, Daniel hopes to renew the Christian vision of the whole person and help people apply this vision to their daily lives.
-Daniel is married with four children and lives in the Midwest.
+Daniel is married with five children and lives in Wisconsin.

-Daniel Spadaro, LPC, CSAT has been a licensed counselor for more than 12 years and is the founder of Imago Dei Counseling in Colorado Springs, Colorado.
+Daniel Spadaro, secretary, LPC, CSAT is a licensed counselor and is the founder of Imago Dei Counseling in Colorado Springs, Colorado.
 In his desire to support and strengthen the family, Dan has specialized in the treatment of pornography addiction, working with men, adolescents and couples since 2006.
 He has developed and supported recovery groups for the Diocese of Colorado Springs.
 Dan writes on the issue of sexuality and purity and has offered trainings and talks nationally related to the development and treatment of sexual addiction.